recodehive/machine-learning-repos/Poem Generator Machine Learning/README.md

 The aim of this project is to utilize the power of machine learning to curate original poems using shakespeare as the base learning model.
 ## Methodology

+We have imported the shakespeare.txt available on Google.
 We have imported necessary modules and functions from the TensorFlow library, specifically from the Keras API, which is a high-level neural networks API.
 We have utilized Sequential class which is a way to build deep learning models where the layers are connected in a sequential manner, i.e., the output from one layer is used as the input to the next layer.
 ## Models Utilized

 1. Sequential Model from Keras API